World altitude record (mountaineering): British Everest expeditions

 In 1924 the British made another attempt on Everest, and the world altitude record was again broken.
 On 4 June, Edward Norton, without supplemental oxygen, reached a point on the mountain's Great Couloir 8572.8 m high, his companion Howard Somervell having turned around a short distance before.
 This was an altitude record which would not be broken, with certainty, until the 1950s, or without supplemental oxygen until 1978.
 Three days later George Mallory and Andrew Irvine disappeared while making their own attempt on the summit.
-There has been much debate over whether they reached a greater height than Norton, or even the summit, but as there is no direct proof they are not generally credited with a record.
+There has been much debate over whether they reached a greater height than Norton, or even the summit; professional climbers such as Conrad Anker believe Mallory and Irvine traversed "from the First Step to the Second” step, placing them 100 ft higher at 28,226 ft than Edward Norton's climb, but as there is no direct proof they are not generally credited with a record.

 The British made several further expeditions to Mount Everest in the 1930s.
 Twice in 1933 climbing parties reached approximately the same point as Norton; first Lawrence Wager and Percy Wyn-Harris, and later Frank Smythe, but there was no advance on Norton's record.